PINTO0309/PINTO_model_zoo/426_YOLOX-Body-Head-Hand/README.md

   https://github.com/PINTO0309/PINTO_model_zoo/assets/33194443/ab4c4b1b-6e51-416a-948f-809b3d06eafd

 The advantage of being able to detect hands with high accuracy is that it makes it possible to detect key points on the fingers as correctly as possible.
+Since the MediaPipe tflite files are converted to ONNX for processing, the performance of keypoint detection is not very high.
+It is assumed that information can be acquired quite robustly when combined with a highly accurate keypoint detection model focused on the hand region.
+It would be realistic to use the distance in the Z direction, which represents depth, in combination with physical information such as ToF, rather than relying on model estimation.

   https://github.com/PINTO0309/hand_landmark